zozole1818/walletApi/README.md

 Project is POC and the **key features** are:
 * transfer of money between users
-* information about user balance
+* information about user's balance
-* information about user transactions
+* information about user's transactions

 ### Starting point
 * user registration functionality skipped - provisioning of users/credentials via script - `/scripts/populate_db.sh` - executed from within `/devops/web/entrypoint.sh`